shirazlinux/free-software-philosophy/content/learn/participate/choose-a-license.md

 ## Permissive licenses

-Permissive licenses impose relatively few obligations on the receipient of your software.
+Permissive licenses impose relatively few obligations on the recipient of your software.
 These licenses permit the software to be freely re-used and integrated into any other software project, including non-free software.
 It can be useful for projects which target commercial use or widespread adoption.